hkhanna/django-base/USAGE.md

 - Update `SITE_CONFIG`.
 - Update the **production** `SENTRY_DSN` setting if using Sentry.
 Leave as `None` to keep Sentry off.

+# Enable AWS for media storage if desired

+1. Uncomment django-storages section in production settings.
+1. Uncomment django-storages in requirements/common.txt.
+1. Uncomment boto3 in requirements/test.txt and requirements/production.txt
+1. Uncomment the `MEDIA_AWS_*` environment variables in render.yaml.
+1. Create the appropriate bucket and the appropriate keys.

+# Enable AWS for backups if desired

+1. Uncomment django-dbbackup section in common.py and production.py settings.
+1. In production.py settings, put the name of the backup bucket.
+1. Uncomment django-dbbackup and python-gnupg in requirements/common.txt.
+1. Uncomment dbbackup in common.py INSTALLED_APPS.
+1. Uncomment the `BACKUP_AWS_*` environment variables in render.yaml.
+1. Point it at an appropriate backup bucket.
+Backups will be created in a subdirectory.
+1. Using celery beat or cron, call core.tasks.database_backup and core.tasks.media_backup as appropriate.

 # Deploy to Render

 1. Make any changes to `render.yaml`.
 Look at the comments in the file.